Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002

 The Securitisation and Reconstruction of Financial Assets and Enforcement of Securities Interest Act, 2002 (also known as the SARFAESI Act) is an Indian law.
 It allows banks and other financial institutions to auction residential or commercial properties of defaulters to recover loans.
 The first asset reconstruction company (ARC) of India, ARCIL, was set up under this act.
 By virtue of the SARFAESI Act 2002, the Reserve Bank of India has the authority to register and regulate Asset Reconstruction Companies (ARCs).

 Under this act secured creditors (banks or financial institutions) have many rights for enforcement of security interest under section 13 of SARFAESI Act, 2002.
-If borrower of financial assistance defaults on repayment of a loan and their account is classified as Non performing Asset by secured creditor, then secured creditor may repossess the security asset before expiry of period of limitation by written notice.
+If borrower of financial assistance defaults on repayment of a loan and their account is classified as non-performing asset by secured creditor, then secured creditor may repossess the security asset by written notice before expiry of period of limitation.